U.S. Support Has Measurable, Lifesaving Impact

 Tackling the Threat of TB

-The TB mortality rate fell by 42 percent between 2000 and 2017.
+The TB mortality rate fell by 42 percent between 2000 and 2018.
 Yet, the World Health Organization ranked TB as one of the top 10 causes of death worldwide in 2017.
-There were an estimated 1.3 million TB deaths in 2017, and an additional 300,000 deaths from TB among people with HIV co-infection.
+There were an estimated 1.2 million TB deaths in 2018, and an additional 251,000 deaths from TB among people with HIV co-infection.
 Multi-drug resistant TB (MDR-TB) also remains a constant threat.
-In 2017, 457,560 people were newly eligible for MDR-TB treatment.
+In 2018, there were an estimated 484,000 incident cases of MDR-TB.

 Progress in Preventing and Treating Malaria